How glossolalia entered the christian doctrine of tongues vernacular and became the entrenched form of interpretation.

 The story of glossolalia begins with five German scholars who promoted a fresh new approach to Biblical interpretation that purposely tried to avoid the trappings of traditional and enforced interpretations of Biblical texts:

-Friedrich Schleiermacher whose method of interpreting the Bible along with his systematic theology, has granted him one of the most powerful and influential personages that only the likes of Augustine can topple.
+Friedrich Schleiermacher whose method of interpreting the Bible along with his systematic theology, has granted him one of the most potent and influential personages that only the likes of Augustine can topple.
 He did not like institutional dogma or forced creeds and approached theological subjects from a sociological perspective.
 He promoted that any process cannot be forced to conform to an established framework and a conclusion does not have to arrive at a preconceived end.

 A fellow teacher of Schleiermacher at the University of Berlin, W.M.L. de Wette, an Old Testament specialist who refined the idea of myth as a valid form of exegesis.1